knobs-dials/pymoodbar/README.md

   -r, --recursive       Recurse directories.
 Default is to only work on
                         specified file(s).
 Most options apply only in combination with -r.
-  --no-remove           Don't remove apparently lone moods --force-remove        If the remove step thinks it might throw away too much
+  --no-remove           Don't remove .mood files without according media file --force-remove        If the remove step thinks it might throw away too
-                        and you think it's okay, force it with this.
+                        much, and you think it's okay, force it with this.
-  --no-generate         Only report what we would change, but don't do it.
+  --no-generate         Only report what we would generate, but don't do it.
-  --force-redo          Generate even if one exists already --redo-age=REDO_AGE   Generate if older than this amount of days --shuffle             Shuffle jobs (makes ETA a little more accurate because
+  --force-redo          Generate even if one exists already (probably avoid
-                        of mixed sizes)
+                        combining with -r unless you mean it) --redo-age=REDO_AGE   Generate if older than this amount of days (used for debugging)
-  --smallest-first      Do smallest files first --largest-first       Do largest files first
+  --shuffle             Shuffle generation jobs (makes ETA a little more
-  -z PARALLEL, --parallel=PARALLEL
+                        accurate because of mixed sizes) -z PARALLEL, --parallel=PARALLEL
                         How many processes to run in parallel.
 Defaults is detecting number of cores.